-As pointed out previously, the anomalous conditions during this winter reveals that the individual warm events are driven by different synoptic processes are related to different synoptic weather systems.
-Figure 11 exemplifies two three characteristic but different synoptic circulation patterns associated with anomalously warm conditions in January 2017 (Fig. 11a) and in February 2017, c) and anomalous surface fluxes (Fig. 11b, d).
-In January, a sequence of multiple cyclones continuously transport warm air from the southwest towards the Kara and Barents Seas (FigsFig.
-10, blue heat map, 11a and supplementary animation S2).
+Analysing the weather systems during this winter reveals that the individual warm events are driven by different synoptic processes.
+Figure 11 exemplifies two characteristic but different synoptic circulation patterns associated with anomalously warm conditions in January 2017 (Fig. 11a) and in February 2017 (Fig. 11b).
+In January, a sequence of multiple cyclones continuously transport warm air from the southwest towards the Kara and Barents Seas (Figs. 10, blue heat map, 11a and supplementary animation S2).
 Figure 11a shows a typical situation where a cyclone from the Nordic Seas propagated into the Kara and Barents Seas region, leading to anomalously warm conditions in its warm sector and precipitation along its cold front.
 Since the cyclones become nearly stationary and a large part of their cold sector is often located outside of the region in the Greenland Sea or towards the High Arctic, they cause a net warming in the region of the Kara and Barents Seas as well as persistent precipitation during their passage (Fig. 10a and d).
-Figure 11b shows the case of a strong CAO in the wake of a cyclone.
-It causes enhanced upward surface heat fluxes over the open ocean, resulting in a strongly negative E_S anomaly as discussed in the previous paragraph (Fig. 11d).
-The persistent large-scale situation during the a warming episode in February 2017, when a stationary block over northern Scandinavia in combination with a strong cyclone to the South of Greenland leads to anomalously warm conditions in its northern periphery (FigsFig.
-10, red heatmap, 11b and supplementary animation S2) is shown in Fig. 11c.
+Figure 11b shows the persistent large-scale situation during the warming episode in February 2017, when a stationary block over northern Scandinavia in combination with a strong cyclone to the South of Greenland leads to anomalously warm conditions in its northern periphery (Figs. 10, red heatmap, 11b and supplementary animation S2).
 Next to the enhanced poleward transport of mid-latitude air masses which is favored by this pattern, subsidence-induced adiabatic warming additionally causes high surface temperatures for the duration of the block (cf. Papritz, 2020).
 At the same time, the presence of the block suppresses precipitation in the region, resulting in one of the driest periods of the season (Fig. 10d).
-In supplementary

-Fig. S8, we show the differences in the air mass origin for both warm events by using air parcel trajectories.
+In supplementary Fig. S8, we show the differences in the air mass origin for both warm events by using air parcel trajectories.

-In January, daily-mean E_S values correlate well with daily-mean T{2m} values with the most negative E_S values on the colder days.
-Despite this, E_S shows a negative seasonal-mean anomaly, as SIC values are strongly negative and frequent CAO events (Fig. 10, green heatmap) enhance surface fluxes into the atmosphere.
-In February, when SIC levels show only small negative anomalies and thus anomalous heat fluxes into the atmosphere are smaller, strong positive H_S^ , H_L^ and R_L^ during the blocking event lead to the largest positive E_S^ values throughout the winter, followed again by a period with frequent CAOs and strongly negative E_S^ values.
+In January, daily-mean $E_S$ values correlate well with daily-mean $T{2m}$ values with the most negative $E_S$ values on the colder days.
+Despite this, $E_S$ shows a negative seasonal-mean anomaly, as SIC\ values are strongly negative and frequent CAO events (Fig. 10, green heatmap) enhance surface fluxes into the atmosphere.
+In February, when SIC levels show only small negative anomalies and thus anomalous heat fluxes into the atmosphere are smaller, strong positive $H_S^$ , $H_L^$ and $R_L^$ during the blocking event lead to the largest positive $E_S^$ values throughout the winter, followed again by a period with frequent CAOs and strongly negative $E_S^$ values.

 Figure 11.
-Synoptic situation on (a) 09 January 2017 (day 40) and (b) 31 January 2017 (day 62), and (c) 07 February 2017 (day 69).
-Daily anomaly of potential temperature at 900 hPa (θ{900} ; K, color).
-Sea-level pressure (SLP, grey contours, in intervals of 10 hPa), sea ice edge (SIC=0.5, solid yellow line), climatological sea ice edge (SIC{clim} = 0.5, dashed yellow line), cyclone mask (dashed black contour) and blocking mask (dashed green contour) at 00 UTC on the considered days.
-Daily E_S anomaly (E_S ; W m-2, color) on day 62 is shown in (d).
+Synoptic situation on (a) 09 January 2017 (day 40) and (b) 07 February 2017 (day 69).
+Daily anomaly of potential temperature at 900 hPa ( $\theta{900}$ ; K, color).
+Sea-level pressure (SLP, grey contours, in intervals of 10 hPa), sea ice edge (SIC=0.5, solid yellow line), climatological sea ice edge (SICclim=0.5, dashed yellow line), cyclone mask (dashed black contour) and blocking mask (dashed green contour) at 00 UTC on the considered days.
 The region of the Kara and Barents Seas is marked by orange hatching.